Emandersen/local_lib/README.md

 ## Extra Requirements

+This is an assignment given in an AAU Course, and as part of the assignement a few extra requirements to the application was made.
 As part of the assignment, the project needs to be extended with the following features:

 ### Add photo for authors